 3. Learn how to express those respectful analyses in writing.

 Delivery Method: Fully in-person

-Prerequisites: One course in History and/or Literature, plus permission of instructor (email firstname.lastname@example.org).
+Prerequisites: One class in History and/or Literature, plus permission of instructor (email firstname.lastname@example.org).

 Course Level: 4000-level